What Is a Proprietary Estoppel Claim?

 Because of the prior discussions between the parents and children, it makes sense that Max and Nathan had a reasonable belief that the property would have been divided into thirds and the promise made by Gloria would be upheld.

 While the courts now have a guidepost on cases of proprietary estoppel, you should not handle these issues alone.
-They involve complex legal issues which an experience Wills & Estates lawyer can handle.
+They involve complex legal issues which an experienced wills variation and estate litigation lawyer can handle.

 Proprietary Estoppel and Wills Variation: Klein Lawyers